What is seborrheic dermatitis?

 Request a consultation in Seacoast, New Hampshire or North Shore, Massachusetts

 Seborrheic dermatitis can look similar to eczema, psoriasis, or an allergic reaction.
 Each of these skin conditions requires a different treatment, which is why you should schedule an appointment with a dermatologist to get a proper diagnosis.
-To meet with a board-certified dermatologist, request a consultation online or give us a call at (603) 742-5556 (Dover & Newington) or (978) 525-0100 (Peabody).
+To meet with a board-certified dermatologist, request a consultation online or give us a call at (603) 742-5556 (Dover & Newington), (978) 525-0100 (Peabody) or (603) 965-3551 (Londonderry).